-- 2. Thrips a long insect that is black or brown and at times even green.
-Thrips have wings to jump but are incapable of gripping and attaching themselves to the vegetable.
-Thrips tend to dislodge from produce upon thorough rinsing. - 3.
-Leaf miner a less commonly found type of insect that can pierce the outside of the vegetable and eat its way through the flesh of the vegetable, creating very visible tunnel-like lines (often speckled with black dots).
+3. Leaf miner - a less commonly found insect, it can pierce the outside of the vegetable and eat its way through the flesh of the vegetable, creating very visible tunnel-like lines (often speckled with black dots).
 Leaf miners leave a clearly and easily discernible trail on the vegetable's surface.
-A partial list of produce that are prone to contain leaf miners is leek and scallions.
+Items prone to leaf miners are leek and scallions.